Alert:

 CSA and CIRO staff are working together to help ensure a smooth transition of registration responsibilities.

-There is no change to the information, materials, or fees that firms and individuals are required to submit with respect to applications for registration and updates to registration information.
+There is no change to the information, materials, or fees that firms and individuals are required to submit with respect to applications for registration and updates to registration information, with the exception of fees for individuals acting on behalf of mutual fund dealers in Québec.

 Firms applying for registration as an ID or MFD must still complete and file Form 33-109F6 Firm Registration, and firms reporting changes in registration information must still complete and file Form 33-109F5 Change of Registration Information.
 Where delegation has taken place, firms will submit these registration filings and applicable fees to CIRO.
 For efficiency, existing CIRO processes for membership-related applications, notices and updates will be leveraged to handle registration filings.